syncfusion-content/winui-docs/winui/Pyramid-Chart/Data-label.md

 ## Label format

 The [Format]() property is used to format the data labels.
-The following code example demonstrates the how to format data labels with three decimal digits.
+The following code example demonstrates how to format data labels with three decimal digits.

 {% tabs %}